KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free.md

 **Your entire install could be unstable if the information in this step is not taken into account**.
 I hope that's gotten everyone's attention, because it really is that important.
 This section will be a bit long by necessity, but it is critical.

 KOTOR 2 has multiple different versions.
 The easiest way to refer to these are the Aspyr patch and legacy version.
 The legacy version is the original release, while the Aspyr patch is a newer update and the default version of the Steam, GoG, and Mac Appstore game copies.
-It may also be the default on some more obscure storefronts but we haven't identified any others--if you're ever unsure about which copy you're using, you can boot a freshly-installed copy of the game up with a controller plugged in and see if it responds to controller commands: if it does, you have the patch.
+It may also be on some more obscure storefronts like the Amazon Games version of KOTOR 2, but we haven't been able to find anyone who owns it there to confirm--if you're ever unsure about which copy you're using, you can boot a freshly-installed copy of the game up with a controller plugged in and see if it responds to controller commands: if it does, you have the patch.
 If you don't have a controller handy, you can check the resolution options available ingame; if you see 1920x1080 or ultrawide options, you have the patch.

 As implied by the above, the Aspyr patch adds some useful functionality like native controller and widescreen support.
 The patch unfortunately also adds several bugs.
 Until recently most of these problems were not fixable, though some had workarounds.
 However, through a series of new tools and patches by J, *all* of the serious problems caused by the Aspyr patch can now be fixed.
 The only significant issues of note that remain are: